 First half term – The fundamentals of teaching.
 How to plan, how reading, writing and maths is taught, transition to the next phase and managing the behaviour of children.

 Second half term – A focus on the needs of the child.
-Ensuring every child gets access to a broad and balanced curriculum, makes good progress and barriers to their learning are overcome.
+Ensuring that every child gets access to a broad and balanced curriculum and makes good progress, and that barriers to their learning are overcome.

 Third half term – The teaching of the core subjects and the importance of good subject knowledge.

 Fourth half term – The teaching of the wider curriculum.

 Fifth half term – The teaching of the enriched curriculum and developing the skills required by learners to equip them for the future.